This medication is commonly prescribed to adults and children who are over 12 years of age to treat or prevent bladder infections.

 - Liver disease

 - If you are allergic to yellow food coloring.

 It is not known if Metenamine can cause harm to the fetus.
-If you are pregnant or plan to become pregnant while taking this medicine, notify your doctor.
+Notify your doctor if you are pregnant or plan to become pregnant while taking this medicine.

-Metenamine may be passed on to breast milk and may harm a nursing infant.
-Tell your doctor if you are breast-feeding a baby.
+Methenamine may be passed on to breast milk and harm a nursing infant.
+Tell your doctor if you are breastfeeding a baby.

 Follow all instructions prescribed on the label.
 Do not take this medication in greater or lesser amounts than those recommended by the doctor.
 Do not eat for longer than indicated.

 Taking methenamine in excess may cause unwanted side effects, such as:

 Your doctor may recommend drinking certain liquids or taking other medications to make the urine more acidic.
 Your doctor can also ban your milk or other dairy products and recommend a diet rich in protein.

 It is essential to follow your doctor’s instructions at the bottom of the letter.
 You may need frequent urine tests to determine if an infection has been removed.
 You may also need blood tests to monitor your liver function.